-Third type of comment: I have every cert you can think of, but employers just keep asking me why I don’t have a degree.
+Third type of comment: I have every cert [certification] you can think of, but employers just keep asking me why I don’t have a degree.

 The safest solution, it seems: Get both.

-But this also sounds like a time-consuming—not to mention expensive—solution.
-It doesn’t have to be.
-There are programs—like the online IT degrees at WGU—that actually involve earning industry certifications while you earn your degree.
-Passing certain courses and earning certain certifications are done at the same time.
-After all, WGU is a competency-based university, and industry certifications are one of the key ways the IT field has created to identify competency.
+Time.
+It may seem that getting a degree will take too much time, not to mention getting certifications on top of it.
+But you’re in luck!
+There are programs—like the IT degrees at WGU—that actually involve earning industry certifications while you earn your degree.
+Passing certain courses and earning certain IT certifications are done at the same time, with the costs all covered by tuition!